c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 **Lead Inquiry**: So, in essence, it's not really a question of planning, it's a question of ensuring that inequalities are reduced and the health of the population, in particular those who suffer from ill health, is improved, so that we are all better off for the next pandemic?

-**Professor Philip Banfield**: I mean, that's partially true, but when it comes to, for example, inequalities within our healthcare and social care workforce, we are still in a situation where the recommendation is for fluid-resistant surgical masks, which of course are not protective against :outline:`aerosols` at all.
+**Professor Philip Banfield**: I mean, that's partially true, but when it comes to, for example, inequalities within our healthcare and social care workforce, we are still in a situation where the recommendation is for fluid-resistant :outline:`surgical masks`, which of course are not protective against :outline:`aerosols` at all.
 So that advice is affecting disproportionately those with inequalities.

 And ventilation within our NHS estate and social care isn't -- hasn't been addressed either.

 So the risk assessments and the assessment of hazards is still being poorly done, and it affects certain members of both our patients and our staff disproportionately.

-**Lead Inquiry**: So that's not so much an issue concerning health improvement of the population as a whole or for those who suffer from inequalities as much as a need to focus on societal and ethnic differences in the particular context of ensuring that, in future, respiratory facilities, respirators and so on and so forth, are fit for purpose?
+**Lead Inquiry**: So that's not so much an issue concerning health improvement of the population as a whole or for those who suffer from inequalities as much as a need to focus on societal and ethnic differences in the particular context of ensuring that, in future, respiratory facilities, :outline:`respirators` and so on and so forth, are fit for purpose?

 **Professor Philip Banfield**: Correct.